Some time ago, I pinned the following tweet on top of my timeline:

 No more Bill Murray, no more accounts that published interesting stuff 50% of the time, no accounts that were only re-tweeting popular tweets …

-I went from following about one hundred accounts to less than twenty, and I decided to never go above that number again.
+I went from following about one hundred accounts to less than thirty, and I decided to never go above that number again.

 Now every night I spend less that a minute reading all the things I missed while I was working or sleeping, and the signal versus noise ratio is much better.

 I’m also using a native client named corebird, which allows me to go from this, as seen on twitter.com:

 Same data, but with a whole less of noise, don’t you agree?

 Well, that’s my story.
 If you are on twitter and follow a lot of people, I highly recommend you at least take a good look at the list of the people you follow, and ask yourself: “Do I really need to follow this account?
 Are all his tweets interesting, or do they contain lots of noise?“.

 Using a dedicated application instead of keeping one tab of your browser opened all the time on your timeline may help too.
 (You’ll get a lot of spare RAM as a bonus, by the way …)